smoiseyenkoo/Travel-Planner/README.md

 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by going to the Destinations dropdown menu in the top left corner of the screen, and clicking on Add New destination.
-  - This will take you to a screen where you can fill in the information to add a new destination, and click the Create New Destination! button to create the destination
+  - This will take you to a screen where you can fill in the information to add a new destination, and click the Create New Destination! button to create the destination.
+You can add as many destinations to the trip as wanted.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by going to the
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by going to the Main menu, and clicking on any of the view Visited, Planned, or Wishlist buttons, which will take you to a screen where you are able to see each destination in the form of (city, county) that have the status of the selected button.
-- Destinations dropdown menu in the top left corner of the screen, and clicking on Change Status of a Destination
-  - This will take you to a screen where it will print out all the destinations cities and their ID number and you can type in the ID of the destination that you want to select
-  - then it will bring you to a screen where you can use the dropdown to select a new status (planned, visited, wishlist) and then click update status to update the destinations status.
+- You can also update the status of any destination by clicking on the Destinations dropdown menu and clicking Change Status of a Destination, which will take you to a new screen that has the list of all destinations in the form (city, ID), and by typing the ID of the destination you want to change, this will select the destination and bring you to another screen with the destination in the form (city, status), and you can select the status that you wish to update this selected destination to, and then click the button Update Status to update it.
 - You can locate my visual component by looking at the home screen and there is a picture of a pixel cherry
 - You can save the state of my application by going to the Options dropdown menu and clicking Save and Quit
 - You can reload the state of my application by clicking the Load button on the home screen